-The vegetation plot is 200 m2 (14.14 x 14.14m) and is set up by using the survey poles provided with the strings forming the diagonals of the square.
+The vegetation plot is 200 m^2 ($14.14 \text{ m} \times 14.14 \text{ m}$) and is set up by using the survey poles provided with the strings forming the diagonals of the square.
 The diagonals should be orientated carefully at right angles and the plot should be orientated with the strings on the North/South, East/West axes.

-In arable fields the plot should be taken as being a 14m square (estimated, not measured), starting 3 metres into the crop (to avoid any edge effect).
+Note: In arable fields the plot should be taken as being a 14 m square (estimated, not measured), starting 3 m into the crop (to avoid any edge effect).
 Access should be made using drill lines where possible and causing minimum disturbance to the crop (or where the crop may be on a future visit).
-The species list should be compiled from what can be seen in the crop-accuracy is difficult to achieve but samples must be taken from arable crops however possible.
+The species list should be compiled from what can be seen in the crop - accuracy is difficult to achieve but samples must be taken from arable crops however possible.